• LINE

 D.

-Deepen the ability to analyze management activities by quantifying and data through major application "Management / Accounting".
+Deepen the ability to analyze management activities by converting numerical and data through “management and accounting”.

-In this lecture, we will begin with understanding what a market is.
-In addition, while deepening their understanding of products and services, students will learn through concrete examples of how to sell goods and services, focusing on corporate-to-market behavior.
-In recent years, as non-store sales and digital content transactions have become popular via the Internet, and consumer behavior has changed due to the COVID-19 pandemic, we will also explain competitive behavior in companies.
+In this lecture, we will start by understanding what the market is.
+In addition, while deepening our understanding of products and services, we will learn through specific examples of how products and services can be sold, focusing on corporate behavior toward the market.
+In recent years, we will also explain the competitive behavior of companies with the growing popularity of non-store sales and digital content transactions through the Internet, and the changing consumer behavior due to the COVID-19 pandemic.

 Business management theory

-Business Management Theory I will be offered in the spring semester of the second year, and business management theory II will be held in the fall semester.
-In Business Administration Theory I will give lectures on the management of business scholars or entrepreneurs who have contributed to the formation of business administration, such as Taylor, Fayol, Bernard, Simon, and Drucker.
-In Business Management Theory II, we introduce the theory of business administration necessary for leaders.
-Specifically, lectures will be given on leadership theory, motivation, and management strategy, with familiar examples.
+Business management theory I will be held in the spring semester of the second year, and Business management theory II will be held in the fall semester.
+In Business Administration I, we will give lectures on management scholars or entrepreneurs who have contributed to the formation of business administration, such as Taylor, Fayol, Bernard, Simon, and Drucker.
+In Business Management Theory II, we will introduce the theory of business administration necessary for leaders.
+Specifically, lectures will be given on leadership theory, motivation theory, and management strategy theory with familiar examples.

 Introduction to International Economics

-This lecture aims to help students who are interested in international economy and global business to learn about theory and practice from the basics.
-Specifically, I will first explain the historical background of globalization and issues and discussions related to globalization.
-Next, I would like to take a look at the framework of international economic and global business as well as the roles and issues of the World Trade Organization.
-Finally, here are some useful frameworks to consider and analyze corporate strategies.
+In this lecture, students who are interested in international economy and global business will be able to learn about theory and practice from the basics.
+Specifically, I would like to explain the historical background of globalization, the issues and discussions surrounding globalization.
+Next, I would like to look at the framework of international economic and global business and the role and challenges of the World Trade Organization.
+Finally, we will introduce a useful framework for considering and analyzing corporate strategies.

 1 year 2 years 3 years 4 years